AguaClara/HFFVFDC/Manual.md

 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/HolePattern2.png?raw=true" height=300></center>

-The team then a cut holes according to the markings on the pipe using the drill press fitted with a 1/4 in drill bit as determined by the caluclations in the "Design Details" section.
+The team then a cut holes according to the markings on the pipe using the drill press fitted with a 1/4 in drill bit as determined by the calculations in the "Design Details" section.

 <div class="alert alert-block alert-danger">
 BIG ONE: How big are the holes supposed to be?
 And how did you get that value?
 Again root it in the theory and maths.